rajch/LBCC-book/chapter7.md

 As if things were not complicated enough already.
 There is one more place where there can be ambiguity based on the fact that we are parsing variables now: the _NotOperation_.

 Recall the definition from Chapter 5.
-Here's the BNF for referemce:
+Here's the BNF for reference:

 ```bnf
 <notoperation>               ::= <booleanfactor>|<notoperator>